+Estimate the number and type of families that will benefit from the proposed activities Location Description Citywide.
 Planned Activities Administrative costs covering three (3) staff members and all other related expenses connected to planning and implementing Program Year 45 Annual Action Plan.
 Costs include covering 75% of the salary of the Grants Administrator/Community Development Manager and 10% of the salary of the Administrative Secretary, as well as supplies, professional subscriptions/memberships, costs affiliated with training, advertising and other administrative costs, as applicable.
 It will also cover 10% of the Economic Development Director's salary for purposes of general CDBG program oversight and participation in certain CDBG funded tasks, such as the Meriden Match program.
-Additionally, funds will be used to pay for a consultant to complete the Additionally, funds will be used to pay for a consultant to complete the 2020-2025 Consolidated Plan.
+Additionally, funds will be used to pay for a consultant to complete the 2020-2025 Consolidated Plan.
 This plan will need to be adopted prior to the end of Program Year 45 as it will be the basis for the City's CDBG program and the individual Annual Action Plans for Program Years 46 - 50.
 5 Project Name Section 108 Repayment Target Area Central Downtown Area Goals Supported Administration/Other/Loan Repayment Needs Addressed Administration/Other Funding CDBG: \$102,821 Description Repayment of the Section 108 loan in connection with demolition/remediation at Factory H site.
 Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities Location Description Downtown.
 The loan payment is for a Section 108 Loan that was used to demolish the Factory H building in downtown Meriden.
-Planned Activities Repayment of Section 108 loan in connection with demolition/remediation at Factory H site.
-The amount to actually be repaid, and hence the amount allocated to this project, is \$102,821.25.
-The amount was rounded in the "expected resources" field to account for IDIS whole number entry.